IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 HP          Heat Pump (Power to Heat: consumes electricity to produce heat) HTNS        Heat Not Served
 IRP         Integrated Resource Planning
-NTC         Net Transfer Capacity.
-It is the maximum power transfer between two nodes, zones, areas, or regions, considering the network constraints
+NTC         Net Transfer Capacity (maximum power transfer between two nodes, zones, areas, or regions, considering the network constraints)
 OCGT        Open Cycle Gas Turbine
 PHS         Pumped-Hydro Storage
 PNS         Power Not Served
-PTDF        Power Transfer Distribution Factor: It is the ratio of the change in flow on a transmission line to the change in power injection at a node
+PTDF        Power Transfer Distribution Factor (ratio of the change in flow on a transmission line to the change in power injection at a node)
 PV          Photovoltaics
 RES         Renewable Energy Source
 SEP         Storage Expansion Planning
 TEP         Transmission Expansion Planning
-TTC         Total Transfer Capacity.
-It is maximum amount of electric power that can be transferred over the transmission network between two areas under ideal operating conditions, while maintaining system security as defined by operational standards
+TTC         Total Transfer Capacity (maximum amount of electric power that can be transferred over the transmission network between two areas under ideal operating conditions, while maintaining system security as defined by operational standards)
 VoLL        Value of Lost Load
 VRE         Variable Renewable Energy
 VRES        Variable Renewable Energy Source (units with null linear variable cost and no storage capacity.
 Do not contribute to the operating reserves)